jimsteph/ds5w2_project/d5w2project.md

 ## 19       AVALANCHE        224
 ```

-The number one cause of injuries is also tornados, with 91,321 injuries during the years recorded.
-This is _an order of magnitude_ greater than the next most common event, marine thunderstorm wind (TSTM WIND):
+The number one cause of injuries is also _tornados_, with 91,321 injuries during the years recorded.
+This is an _order of magnitude_ greater than the next most common event, _marine thunderstorm wind_ (TSTM WIND):

 ```r
 i <- i[order(-i$Injuries), ]     # sort in descending order by injuries